tshepang/blog/content/computing/project of note: git-cola.rst

-A colleague has since introduced the tool for me, and I use it whenever I want to do separate commits for uncommited changes, to avoid having to do the unkool ``git add <filename> && git commit`` dance.
-I also use it when I want to commit various hunks separately, and the tool makes that task real easy.
+I use this tool mostly when I want to commit various hunks separately;
+it makes that task real easy.

 I was recently impressed by its equivalent functionality for the git ``--amend`` option.
 If you click on the **Amend Last Commit** radio